MendelDebrabandere/NeanderBrawlers/README.md

-This project was developed using Perforce so this github repo is just a copy to store the project, it wasnt actually developed here.
+This project was developed using Perforce so this Github repo is just a copy to store the project, it wasn't actually developed here.

 ## Group project